Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 - Liquidity risk.
 If a household emergency hits during the 14-day block window, you can't use the cash.

 Fix: For oversubscribed IPOs (which is almost all of them), apply for exactly 10 units.
 Save the rest as cash for the next IPO.
-If a specific IPO looks likely to undersubscribe (rare — usually only for poor-fundamentals issues), then larger applications can pay off — but that's an investment decision, not a default.
+If a specific IPO looks likely to undersubscribe (rare, usually only for poor-fundamentals issues), then larger applications can pay off.
+That's an investment decision, not a default.

 Mistake 4: Not approving EDIS the same day you sell